 And these spicy lentil burgers are another excellent low cost quick healthy meal that's on the dinner table in less than one hour!

-Plus following on from the low cost and saving money theme that I started in the sweet potato garlic and chorizo soup recipe I thought I’d continue with January being a month of healthy low cost recipes too.
+Following on from the low cost and saving money theme that I started in the sweet potato garlic and chorizo soup recipe I thought I’d continue with January being a month of healthy low cost recipes.